 Friends, Romans, countrymen, lend me your ears….

-How much ear bending is influence verses undue influence?
+How much ear-bending is influenced by undue influence?

 In Florida, the presumption of undue influence is a rebuttable one.
 F.S. §733.107.
 Once proper execution of the will (or trust) has been established, the individual challenging the documents has the burden of presenting evidence to prove the elements of undue influence by a preponderance of the evidence.
 Unlike a criminal case, where the government must prove its case to the exclusion of any and all reasonable doubt, the burden of proof is the lesser standard of a preponderance.
 If the case of undue influence has been established by the contestant, the burden of proof then shifts to the proponents of the will, who must come forward with evidence that the will (or trust) was not the result of undue influence.
 Diaz v.
 Ashworth, 963 So.
 2d 731 (Fla.
 3d DCA 2007).

 In the case of the longtime caregiver/friend, the disputed issue in the will contest centers upon active procurement.
 When the decedent, known as strong-willed, retained her longtime estate planning counsel to update her documents, as she would do every few years, finding active procurement by the opposing attorney is an uphill battle.